-- Sales Reporting: lets users analyze and predict sales growth within an identified timeframe based on their average business performance.
+- Sales Reporting: gives users analyses and predictions of sales growth within an identified timeframe based on their average business performance.

 - Importation and Exportation of Data: allows users to download data to and from the app such as contact and business information of leads, various files, sales reports, among others.

-- Third Party Integrations: lets users seamlessly integrate other apps they use such as marketing automation, ecommerce, file management, social media, landing page builder programs, among others.
+- Third-Party Integrations: lets users seamlessly integrate other apps they use such as social media.

-What is CRM Software? — In this guide, we answer questions surrounding CRM software such as what it does, who needs it, how a CRM works, and how/if it can help your small business.
+What is a CRM Software?
+An Introduction For Small Businesses — In this guide, we answer questions surrounding CRM software such as what it does, who needs it, how a CRM works, and how/if it can help your small business.